Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 (Inès)

 However, family support isn’t always there.
 On the contrary, the family can be very harsh.
-If they don’t approve of surfing, the family will do everything in their power to get the young Moroccan woman to stop surfing:
+If they don’t approve of surfing, the family will do everything they can to make the young Moroccan woman stop surfing:

-“I’ve heard stories about some girls for whom it was really tough.
-Their parents weren’t on board at all; they forbade them from going surfing.
-I know one girl who, just to get by, had to marry a surfer so she could keep surfing because her parents were totally against it… well, she came from a background that wasn’t exactly open-minded.
-So she did things in secret.
-She’d leave her board at the shop near her house, and to avoid showing her wet hair, she had to dry it… she got beaten when she came home with wet hair (sigh)… so definitely, your background plays a role.
+“I’ve heard stories about some girls for whom it was really hard.
+Their parents weren’t on board at all—they forbade them from going surfing.
+I know one girl who, just to get by, had to marry a surfer so she could keep surfing because her parents were totally against it… well, she came from a background that, let’s just say, wasn’t very open-minded.
+So she had to do things in secret.
+She’d leave her board at the shop near her house, and to avoid showing her wet hair, she’d have to dry it… she got beaten when she came home with wet hair (sigh)… so definitely, your background plays a role.
 For her, it was harder to pursue her passion than it was for me.”

 (Asma)